Actindo-AG/Documentation/Core1Platform/UsingCore1/04_WorkWithLists.md

 ![List view in a module](../../Assets/Screenshots/Core1Platform/UsingCore1/LISTView.png "[List view in a module]")
 1. If desired, select the view for which you want to define the sorting.
    Alternatively, you have the following options:
-   - You can define the columns for a temporary use without changing.
+   - You can sort a column for a temporary use without changing.
    - You can save the changes later in an existing view.
-   - You can create a new view with the new defined columns.
+   - You can create a new view with the new sorted column.

 2. Move the mouse pointer over the columns.
    The mouse pointer is displayed as a little hand at all columns that can be sorted.

-3. Click one of these columns indicated by a little hand and toggle between the ascending, descending, and no sorting state.
+3. Click one of these columns indicated by a little hand.
+By doing this, you toggle between the ascending, descending, and no sorting state.
    The column is sorted ascending, or descending, or not sorted.
 The sorting is indicated by a small arrow (![Descending](../../Assets/Icons/SortDescending02.png "[Descending]") (Descending) and ![Ascending](../../Assets/Icons/SortAscending02.png "[Ascending]")(Ascending)).
    If no arrow is visible, the view is not sorted by this column.

     ![Sorting](../../Assets/Screenshots/Core1Platform/UsingCore1/Sorting.png "[Sorting]")

 4. If desired, you can now save and publish the view with the new sorting.
-Alternatively, you can save your new view settings by creating a new view, see [Create view](#create-view "Create view").
+Alternatively, you can save your new view setting by creating a new view, see [Create view](#create-view "Create view").